willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 * If you are using an external Bluetooth adapter, make sure it is plugged into a USB 2.0 port (which is often, but not always, black), away from other wireless transmitters or USB flash drives.
 * Run the Bluetooth Troubleshooter in **Settings > Update & Security > Troubleshoot > Bluetooth**.

-## My controller is on infinite reboot.

-Restore the device to its factory settings by powering on the device while holding down the pairing buttons.
-See the [device recovery steps](motion-controller-problems.md#how-can-i-restore-the-controllers-to-factory-settings) for more details.

 ## My controller keeps buzzing and turning off.

 Replace the batteries if needed.
 If the problem persists, restore the device to its factory settings by powering on the device while holding down the pairing buttons.
 See the [device recovery steps](motion-controller-problems.md#how-can-i-restore-the-controllers-to-factory-settings) for more details.